Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Which part of the relay causes the most trouble?

-The part of the relay that causes the most trouble is typically the contact point.
-This is because, over time, the contact point can become corroded or damaged, which can cause problems with the electrical current flowing through the relay.
-In some cases, simply cleaning the contact point can solve the problem.
+The part of the relay that causes the most trouble is typically the link point.
+This is because, over time, the link point can become corroded or damaged, which can cause problems with the electrical current flowing through the relay.
+In some cases, simply cleaning the link point can solve the problem.
 However, if the damage is more severe, it may be necessary to replace the entire relay.

 Now, I will be happy if you subscribe to my coming articles and also share this article with your friends.